Tokyo, Japan - April 14, 2021

 - Construction of a demonstration environment to remotely control a three tank level control system using cloud-based AI

 - Comparison of LTE and 5G communication performance, and assessment of impact of communication latency on remote control.

 - Provision of 5G, construction and verification of DOCOMO Open Innovation Cloud, etc.

 - Verification and optimization of communication environment for water tank control

 Founded in 1915, Yokogawa engages in broad-ranging activities in the areas of measurement, control, and information.
 The industrial automation business provides vital products, services, and solutions to a diverse range of process industries including oil, chemicals, natural gas, power, iron and steel, and pulp and paper.
 With the life innovation business, the company aims to radically improve productivity across the pharmaceutical and food industry value chains.
 The test & measurement, aviation, and other businesses continue to provide essential instruments and equipment with industry-leading precision and reliability.
 Yokogawa co-innovates with its customers through a global network of 114 companies spanning 62 countries, generating US$3.7 billion in sales in FY2019.
 For more information, please visit www.yokogawa.com.

 The names of corporations, organizations, products, services and logos herein are either registered trademarks or trademarks of Yokogawa Electric Corporation, NTT DOCOMO Inc., or their respective holders.

-We have been solving issues of customer in many industries using our AI.
+We have been solving customers’ issues in many industries using our AI.
 Utilizing our analysis experience and elemental technologies, we can offer a lineup of easy-to-use AI products.
 AI functions such as predictive detection and future prediction can be easily applied, and operation efficiency is improved.